 Standards of Learning (SOLs)

 The Standards of Learning (SOL) describe the commonwealth’s expectations for student learning and achievement in grades K-12 in English, mathematics, science, history/social science, technology, the fine arts, foreign language, health and physical education, and driver education.
-Information can be view here and here.
+Information from the Virginia Department of Education can be viewed here and here.